cockroachdb/docs/cockroachcloud/connect-to-a-serverless-cluster.md

       <button class="filter-button page-level" data-scope="windows">Windows</button>
     </div>

-1. In your terminal, run the first command from the dialog to create a new `certs` directory on your local machine and download the CA certificate to that directory:
+1. In your terminal, run the first command from the dialog to download the CA certificate to the default PostgreSQL certificate directory:

     {% include cockroachcloud/download-the-cert-free.md %}